Azure/Mission-Critical/CONTRIBUTE.md

 ## Content Changes and Pull Requests

-To add or edit content within the Azure Mission-Critical repositories, please take a fork of a repository to iterate on changes before subsequently opening a Pull Request (PR) to get your forked branch merged into the main branch for that AlwaysOn repository.
+To add or edit content within the Azure Mission-Critical repositories, please take a fork of a repository to iterate on changes before subsequently opening a Pull Request (PR) to get your forked branch merged into the main branch for the Azure Mission-Critical repository.
 Your PR will be reviewed by core engineers working on the project, and once approved, your content accessible to everybody.

 > **Important!** Please make sure that your PR is focused on a specific area of Azure Mission-Critical to facilitate a targeted review, as this will speed up the process to get your changes merged into our repository.